-MLGW's Junior Engineer/Professional Engineer program (JEPE) and TVA hosted a FIRST (For Inspiration and Recognition of Science and Technology) exhibit at MLGW's Admin.
+MLGW's Junior Engineer/Professional Engineer program (JEPE) and TVA hosted again in 2017 a FIRST (For Inspiration and Recognition of Science and Technology) exhibit at MLGW's Admin.
 Bldg.
-Teams from seven schools showcased their robotic Lego creations.
+Teams from several schools showcased their robotic Lego creations.
 FIRST participation encourages students to pursue education and careers in STEM (Science, Technology, Engineering and Mathematics) related fields and inspires them to become leaders and innovators.